banyansecurity/installer/cloudformation/netagent1/README.md

 Navigate in the AWS Console to CloudFormation > Create stack.

-Upload the file `banyan-access-tier-ubuntu.json` or `banyan-access-tier-amazon-linux.json`.
+Upload the `banyan-elastic-access-tier.json` file.

 ### Step 3 - Enter the Parameters required and deploy AccessTier

-Provide a `Stack name` (which will also be the access tier name), and specify the `VPC` into which the AccessTier should be deployed as well other relevant details.
+Provide a `Stack name`, specify the `VPC` into which the AccessTier should be deployed as well other relevant details.

 Click Start to deploy the AccessTier.